etkaar/XRLMuteBox/README.md

 ### Why not disconnecting Pin 1 or Pin 2 & 3?

 Possible of course; however that causes the microphone to be discharged, thus resulting in disturbing cracking or popping sounds.
 Also, this method is way slower.
-While shorting Pin 2 & 3 lets you mute *and* unmute the microphone even multiple times within seconds, your microphone will need a few seconds to be ready once unmuted again.
+While shorting Pin 2 & 3 lets you mute *and* unmute the microphone even multiple times within seconds, your microphone will need a couple of seconds to be ready once unmuted again.